 To successfully meet ISO 27001, your organization must comply with all requirements set forth by the standard.

 Beginning with the context of your business, you must evaluate what information and cybersecurity trends affect you and your industry.
-As you determine the factors that influence your security risks, you will be required to outline how your business compares to industry best practices and to determine what aspects of your business you will address through your ISMS scope.
+As you determine the factors that influence your security risks, you will be required to outline how your business compares to industry best practices and determine what aspects you will address through your ISMS scope.

 Following the process of other ISO standards, this determination is to be led by the executive management team.
 Proving top-down direction and improvement of your information security systems is something that auditors specifically look for when they evaluate your ISMS for certification.

-Monitoring and measurement of your ISMS will help you evaluate its effectiveness and will also determine the commitment and competency of your team.
-When issues arise, you will perform trainings and audits to uncover root cause and will make decisions for the correction of nonconformities.
+Monitoring and measuring your ISMS will help you evaluate its effectiveness and determine the commitment and competency of your team.
+When issues arise, you will perform training and audits to uncover root causes and make decisions for the correction of non-conformities.
 Internal audits and corrective action plans prepare your company for the third-party audit to evaluate your system for certification.

-Again, careful monitoring and measurement of your system is crucial, as is the careful control of documentation and records related to its development and audits.
+Again, careful monitoring and measurement of your system are crucial, as is the careful control of documentation and records related to its development and audits.